-The transition process from preschool to primary school must be interpreted as a crucial phase for children to adapt successfully to a new environment.
-A shared perception among all educational stakeholders is essential to helping children be school-ready and succeed in navigating their transition period.
-This aligns with the (Al-Hezam, 2017) assertion that this transition is a change phase within individuals, signifying the shift from informal to formal processes crucial for the child's future development.
-This aligns with (Caspe et al., 2015), who state that quality transition involves collaboration between family, school, and the community to share information in creating curriculum continuity, assessment, and learning quality.
-Therefore, the transition process should not be considered partial by various parties.
+The transition process from preschool to primary school needs to be interpreted as a crucial phase for children to adapt successfully to a new environment.
+A shared perception among all educational stakeholders is essential to help children be school-ready and succeed in navigating their transition period.
+This aligns with (Al-Hezam, 2017) assertion that this transition is a phase of change within individuals, signifying the shift from informal to formal processes, crucial for the child's future development.
+This is in line with (Caspe et al., 2015), who state that quality transition involves collaboration between family, school, and the community to share information in creating curriculum continuity, assessment, and learning quality.
+Therefore, the transition process should not be seen as partial by various parties.

 The research findings indicate that, from a policy perspective, there is still a prioritization of numeracy and literacy skills as prerequisites for children to adapt from kindergarten to elementary school.
-During the transition to school, children must be prepared to face these changes.
-However, each child will have their way of adapting to their new environment, influenced significantly by the school's readiness.
-School readiness often depicts academic, emotional, and behavioral abilities (Duncan et al., 2007).
-It is considered a predictor of academic outcomes (Pan et al., 2019) and is also increasingly linked to the future well-being of children and adolescents.
+During the transition to school, children are required to be prepared to face these changes.
+However, each child will have their own way of adapting to their new environment, influenced significantly by the school's readiness.
+School readiness often depicts academic, emotional, and behavioral abilities (Duncan et al., 2007) and is considered a predictor of academic outcomes (Pan et al., 2019), also increasingly linked to the well-being of children and adolescents in the future.
 Despite this, school readiness should not be labeled as a child being "ready" or "not ready" for school.
-According to Yulindrasari et al. (2021), school readiness depends not only on the child's readiness but also on the readiness of the community, preschool institutions, and elementary schools willing to accept children regardless of their abilities.
-Therefore, the preschool-primary school transition process must be interpreted as an effort to ensure that every child receives support from parents, teachers, and the community in developing foundational skills at any grade level.
+According to Yulindrasari et al. (2021), school readiness depends not only on the child's readiness but also includes the readiness of the community, preschool institutions, and elementary schools willing to accept children regardless of their abilities.
+Therefore, the preschool-primary school transition process needs to be interpreted as an effort to ensure that every child receives support from parents, teachers, and the community in developing foundational skills at any grade level.

-According to Musfita and Setiasih (2019), the implementation of the preschool-primary school transition process needs support from established government policies.
+According to Musfita & Setiasih (2019), the implementation of the preschool-primary school transition process needs support from established government policies.
 Undoubtedly, policies form the basis, flow, and references for the preschool-primary school transition process.
-Clear, detailed, and well-socialized policies among teachers, parents, and the community significantly support implementing the preschool-primary school transition.
+Clear, detailed, and well-socialized policies among teachers, parents, and the community significantly support the implementation of the preschool-primary school transition.
 The Ministry of Education, Culture, Research, and Technology launched Episode 24 of the Merdeka Curriculum in early 2023, emphasizing the importance of the preschool-primary school transition.
-This aligns with Al-Hezam (2017) statement that the preschool-primary school transition program requires understanding, transparency, and a reasonable period between preschool and primary school organizations.
-Furthermore, Maulani & Mutiara (2023), Yuliantina et al. (2023), and Zhao (2017) suggest that effective handling of this transition requires fostering good cooperation between preschool and primary school teachers and coordination between elementary schools and preschool programs.
+This aligns with Al-Hezam (2017) statement that the preschool-primary school transition program requires understanding, transparency, and a good period between preschool and primary school organizations.
+Furthermore, Maulani & Mutiara (2023); Yuliantina et al. (2023); Zhao (2017) suggest that effective handling of this transition requires fostering good cooperation between preschool and primary school teachers and coordination between elementary schools and preschool programs.